Heinrich XI, Prince Reuss of Greiz

 Heinrich XI, Prince Reuss of Greiz (Heinrich XI Fürst Reuß zu Greiz; 18 March 1722 – 28 June 1800) was the first Prince Reuss of Greiz from 1778 to 1800.
+In 1723 he became count of Reuss-Obergreiz, his reign as count and Prince of 77 years is the third longest verified reign in Europe.

 Early life

-Heinrich XI was born at Greiz, Reuss, youngest child of Count Heinrich II Reuss-Obergreiz (1696–1722), (son of Heinrich VI, Count Reuss-Greiz and Baroness Henriette Amalie von Friesen) and his wife, Countess Sophie Charlotte von Bothmer (1697–1748), (daughter of Count Hans Kaspar von Bothmer and Gisela Erdmuth von Hoym).
+Heinrich XI was born at Greiz, Reuss, youngest child of Count Heinrich II Reuss-Obergreiz, son of Heinrich VI, Count Reuss-Greiz and Baroness Henriette Amalie von Friesen, and his wife, Countess Sophie Charlotte von Bothmer, daughter of Count Hans Kaspar von Bothmer and Gisela Erdmuth von Hoym.

 Succession to Obergreiz and Untergreiz

 Heinrich succeeded his brother Henry IX as Count of Reuss-Obergreiz 17 March 1723.
 After the death of Count Henry III Reuss-Untergreiz, in 1768, including the city of Untergreiz passed to the domains of the Heinrich XI and he was able to gather these possessions and guaranteed the line of succession.

 Prince Reuss of Greiz

 On 12 May 1778 Heinrich was elevated to Prince of the Holy Roman Empire (Fürst) by the Holy Roman Emperor Joseph II.
 He received the Order of Saint Stephen of Hungary as well.